-When you enter a term in the search box a query is run against our place names gazetteer.
-If a match is found in our gazetteer, you will be presented with a map and a list of the matching place names.
-You can click on a place name, zoom around the map and see any nearby image results.
+When you enter a term in the search box a query is run against our place names gazetteer; searching by Map will produce more accurate results.
+If a match is found, you will be presented with a grid of images with matching place names.
+You can click on an image to view it.
 You also have the choice of:

 - viewing a grid results list of all of the images that appear in the viewport

 - downloading a KML file for the images, which you can then view in Google Earth

 - viewing a list of finding aids that intersect the geographical area showing in the viewport